-I bet you must have heard “influencer marketing” at least once if you, by any chance, do anything that is related to marketing.
+I bet you must have heard “influencer marketing” at least once if you, by any chance, do anything related to marketing.

 In this blog post, I’m going to address all the questions about influencer marketing and how to do it properly.
 I’m pretty sure that many of you do not even have a clue about what it is.

-Let’s just say that it is the last resort if your marketing efforts fail to bring traffic to your website and in case you already have a few references in your back pocket, you might as well start with influencer marketing.
+Let’s say that it is the last resort if your marketing efforts fail to bring traffic to your website and in case you already have a few references in your back pocket; you might as well start with influencer marketing.

 What is Influencer Marketing?